-I am an Assistant Professor in the Department of Mathematics & Statistics and the Faculty of Computing & Data Sciences at Boston University.
+I am an Assistant Professor of Mathematics & Statistics and Computing & Data Sciences at Boston University.
 My formal bio has more details about my background.

 If you are currently enrolled in, or accepted to, a BU graduate program, feel free to reach out to me about research opportunities.
-I can advise students in Math & Statistics, Computer Science, Bioinformatics, and CDS.
+I advise PhD students in Statistics and Computing & Data Sciences.
 I am not able to reply to all inquiries from students who are at other universities or are applying to BU graduate programs.

 Ph.D. in Computer Science, 2018